TOPIC GUIDE: Assisted Dying

 For further reading use the menu bar on the right hand side.

 This section provides a summary of the key issues in the debate, set in the context of recent discussions and the competing positions that have been adopted.

-Would a change in the law undermine the role of doctors?
+What would a change in the law mean?

 It is crucial for debaters to have read the articles in this section, which provide essential information and arguments for and against the debate motion.
 Students will be expected to have additional evidence and examples derived from independent research, but they can expect to be criticised if they lack a basic familiarity with the issues raised in the essential reading.

 Melanie Phillips The Times 7 July 2014

 Definitions of key concepts that are crucial for understanding the topic.
 Students should be familiar with these terms and the different ways in which they are used and interpreted and should be prepared to explain their significance.

 Useful websites and materials that provide a good starting point for research.

 The Times 18 July 2014